Skip to main content

 3 myths about mental health and quitting nicotine

-The tobacco industry has historically targeted groups that are economically and socially marginalized, including people with mental health conditions.
+In addition, the tobacco industry has historically targeted groups that are economically and socially marginalized, including people with mental health conditions.
 Industry influence, combined with other factors, has contributed to a higher prevalence of tobacco use among people with mental health conditions compared to the general population.

 Myth: e-cigarette users with mental health conditions don’t want to quit.